romero927/Django_Scordle/README.md

 # Scordle

-This project is a Django-based clone of the popular word-guessing game Wordle.
+This project is a Django-based word-guessing game with timer and score.

 Available to test at: [https://kgromero-Scordle.fly.dev/](https://kgromero-Scordle.fly.dev/)